flutter/website/src/docs/release/breaking-changes/editable-text-focus-attachment.md

 Then please read on and consider following the migration steps to avoid breakages.

-If you're not sure if a codebase needs migration, search for `is EditableText`, `as EditableText`, `is EditableTextState` and `as EditableTextState` and verify any of the search result are doing typecheck/typecast on a `FocusNode.context`.
+If you're not sure whether a codebase needs migration, search for `is EditableText`, `as EditableText`, `is EditableTextState`, and `as EditableTextState` and verify if any of the search results are doing a typecheck or typecast on a `FocusNode.context`.
-If there is then migration is needed.
+If so, then migration is needed.

-To avoid doing typecheck or downcasting the `BuildContext` associated with the `FocusNode` of interest, depending on the actual capabilities the codebase is trying to invoke from the given `FocusNode`, fire an `Intent` from that `BuildContext`.
-For instance, if you wish to update the text of the currently focused `TextField` to a specific value:
+To avoid performing a typecheck, or downcasting the `BuildContext` associated with the `FocusNode` of interest, and depending on the actual capabilities the codebase is trying to invoke from the given `FocusNode`, fire an `Intent` from that `BuildContext`.
+For instance, if you wish to update the text of the currently focused `TextField` to a specific value, see the following example:

 Code before migration: